ntucllab/libact/README.md

 # Documentation

-The technical report associated with the package is on [arXiv](https://arxiv.org/abs/1710.00379), and the [documentation for the latest release is available online](http://libact.readthedocs.org/en/latest/).
+The technical report associated with the package is on [arXiv](https://arxiv.org/abs/1710.00379), and the documentation for the latest release is available on [readthedocs](http://libact.readthedocs.org/en/latest/).
 Comments and questions on the package is welcomed at `libact-users@googlegroups.com`.
 All contributions to the documentation are greatly appreciated!

 # Basic Dependencies